wp-plugins/thinktwit/readme.txt

  * Easy to configure and customise (through CSS)
  * Supports no-caching, to prevent caching of tweets by caching engines such as WP Super Cache
  * Supports CURL as an alternative to access the Twitter API if URL file-access is disabled
+ * Supports optional caching of tweets
+ * Can be implemented using shortcode

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.8.6 to 2.9.2, not tested with other versions
+ * Works with Wordpress 2.8.6 to 3.1.1, not tested with other versions
- * Must be installed using the widgets sidebar
+ * Can be installed using the widgets sidebar
+ * Can also be used via shortcode

 == Installation ==